matwilso/matwilso.github.io/_posts/gpt-sim.md

 Beyond just a training tool, it could form the basis of an internal model that the agent uses online during deployment.
 The agent would understand and interact with the world in terms of its high-fidelity physics model.

-Think about how strong human intuitive physics and pyschology models are.
-We can accurately predict what will happen if we bump our coffee cup near the edge of our table or how someone might respond if we bump *their coffee* near the edge of *their table*.
+Think of how strong human intuitive physics and pyschology models are.
+We can accurately predict what will happen if we bump our coffee cup near the edge of our table or how someone might respond if we bump *their coffee* near the edge of the table.
 Yet our information processing abilities are constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
-You could do much better with digital brains specifically optimized to model these things, trained on orders of magnitude more data than you would ever encounter in a lifetime, with more memory, higher accuracy representations.
+In practice, you could do much better with digital brains, specifically optimized to model these things, trained on orders of magnitude more data than you would ever encounter in a lifetime, with more memory, higher accuracy representations.

 If text-based-GPT is like having thousands of world experts to talk to, robot-embodied YouTube-GPT is like having thousands of world experts in the room with you.
-It knows survival skills, workout routines, yoga, guitar cords.
+It would know survival skills, workout routines, yoga, guitar cords.
-It can demonstrate and explain the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
+It could demonstrate and explain the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
-It's like having an Ian Banks Culture [drone](https://en.wikipedia.org/wiki/The_Culture#Drones) or Star Wars droid with you.
+Like having an Ian Banks Culture [drone](https://en.wikipedia.org/wiki/The_Culture#Drones) or Star Wars droid with you.
 C3PO that knows all the languages or whatever.

 *Cut to a scene with a large group of people standing together, having drinks on a small outdoor deck.*